Tonyk0901/airbnb-clone2/README.md

-# airbnb-clone2
+# Airbnb CLoning Project

-Cloning airbnb website using django
+Cloning Airbnb using Python, Django, Tailwind and more ...